A Complete Beginner's Guide to Cannabis Strains

 • Pain

-· Cannabis Indica traces back to the Hindu Kush mountains.
-It is still farmed in Afghanistan and Pakistan and surrounding regions.
-And, it spread across Asia to the Mid-East and Europe with the spice trade.
+· Cannabis Indica dates back to the Hindu Kush mountains.
+It is still farmed in Afghanistan, Pakistan, and surrounding regions.
+The spice trade spread across Asia to the Middle East and Europe.

-The short fat Indica plant has wide-bladed leaves.
-The shorter height means an eight to twelve-week growth before flowering, smaller yields, and higher THC potency.
-But, its denser CBD count leaves users with the body stone.
+The short-fat Indica plant has wide-bladed leaves.
+Its shorter height means an eight- to twelve-week growth before flowering, smaller yields, and higher THC potency.
+However, its denser CBD count leaves users with a body stone.

-It treats many of the same medical conditions as the Sativa, but it is well known for its anti-spasmatic properties treating epilepsy, involuntary muscle contractions, and chronic pain from autoimmune disorders.
+It treats many of the same medical conditions as the sativa.
+Still, it is well known for its anti-spasmatic properties, which treat epilepsy, involuntary muscle contractions, and chronic pain from autoimmune disorders.

 · Cannabis Ruderalis is a survivor.
-It has grown wild in harsh natural and negative man-made environments.
+It has grown wild in harsh natural and adverse man-made environments.
 Ruderalis is self-flowering and found in many areas where Indica has dominated.

 What's the big difference?